microsoft/terminal/doc/specs/#1595 - Suggestions UI/Tasks.md

 augment the command-line experience, by making the command-line more approachable.
 Warp quite clearly has the same concept in "workflows" - scripts which the user can build and Warp (a Terminal emulator) can insert quickly.
-Fig, on the other hand, is more focused on just simplifing the command-line experience.
+Fig, on the other hand, is more focused on just simplifying the command-line experience.
 Fig is more about providing additional metadata to the user as they're typing.
 They are [also working on workflows], so there's clearly quite a bit of ecosystem-wide demand for more discoverable command-line tooling.

 We've had verbatim feedback that developers already attempt to record useful commandlines in various different ways - in OneNotes, in shell scripts, in aliases.
 Furthermore, developers often share these commands with the rest of their teams.
 Providing a unified way to easily store, browse, and use these command lines should be valuable to developers  already doing this.
 A static file in their project containing commands for the whole team seems like a simple solution to this problem.

 ### User Stories